-The aim of AS/A-level Sociology is to go beyond common sense explanations, taking a more academic approach towards an understanding of various theoretical perspectives and different research methods.
+The aim of A-level Sociology is to go beyond common-sense explanations, taking a more academic approach towards an understanding of various theoretical perspectives and different research methods.
 If you are interested in society, if you have an enquiring mind and you want to examine how we live today, then Sociology is for you.
-There is also the opportunity for students to apply the theories and issues learnt in Sociology to significant historical events on departmental trips, such as the residential trip to Poland (visiting Auschwitz).
+There is also the opportunity for students to apply the theorists and issues learnt in Sociology to significant events on departmental trips, such as a trip to the London Dungeons and the Freud Museum.